microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Setup.md

 > [!IMPORTANT]
 > for this sample we are using environment variables to store and consume secrets.
 For production workloads we recommend to yse an external key store, such as Azure Key Vault.
 There are plugins into Kubernetes to then mount the secrets.
 You can find more info [here](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver)

-After setting the variables, you can deploy the application using the kubectl apply command and specify the name of your YAML manifest:
+After setting the secrets, you can now deploy the application using the kubectl apply command:

 TA4H.yaml can be found [here](samples\text-analytics-for-health-async\TA4H.yaml).
 ```cli